hecarson/utahsec/Meetings/2026-01-28-cookie-stealer/README.md

 ## XSS vulnerability

-Can you identify a XSS vulnerability in the ticket system?
+**Your turn:** Can you identify a XSS vulnerability in the ticket system?
 Look carefully at the ticket reader in [read_tickets.py](app/read_tickets.py), how it fetches tickets, and how the web application returns tickets.

 <details>
 <summary>Answer (click to reveal)</summary>